krassowski/jupyterlab-go-to-definition/README.md

 Python:
  - alt-click on the name of a module in Python (e.g. `from x.y import z` - alt-click on `x` or `z`) (new in v0.5)
- - alt-click on any symbol imported from any module (except for builtin modules written in C as such do not have a corresponding Python source file) **in a notebook with active Python 3 kernel** (new in v0.6)
+ - alt-click on a class, function or method imported from any module (except for builtin modules written in C as such do not have a corresponding Python source file) **in a notebook with active Python 3 kernel** (new in v0.6)

 R (new in v0.5):
  - alt-click on `source` function (e.g. alt-clicking on `source` in `source('test.R')` will open `test.R` file)
  - alt-click on `.from` of `import::here(x, y, .from='some_file.R')`

+Background: there are two ways to solve the definitions location: static analysis and inspection performed in the kernel.
+The latter is more accurate, although it currently only works in the notebooks (not in the file editor).
+For the implementation overview, please see [the design page](https://github.com/krassowski/jupyterlab-go-to-definition/wiki).

 #### Changing the modifiers key from `alt`